theseanco/python-SerialToOSC/README.md

 I wrote the script that this generator was based on to convert a high-rate stream of orientation data coming from an Arduino over Serial into OSC messages so that they could be used in Processing, and later in SuperCollider.
 I've ended up using this format for almost every project that needed Arduino serial parsing since, as it is easy, quick and will keep running in the background if other programs crash.

 This generator assumes that you are sending messages in a certain format, that is:
-* the message starts with the string "msg= " - this is part of a crude catching mechanism to stop python trying to parse any noise, which was quite common when I was working on these projects
+* the message starts with the string ```msg= ``` - this is part of a crude catching mechanism to stop python trying to parse any noise, which was quite common when I was working on these projects
 * all messages are sent at once on line (ending with Serial.println)
 * individual messages within these lines are separated by spaces